gremwell/qsslcaudit/README.md

 Basically, after performing tests using `qsslcaudit` one can answer the following questions about TLS/SSL client:

-* Does it properly verify server's certificate?
+* Does it properly verify a server's certificate?
 * Does it verify that server name (CN) field in the certificate is the same as the target name?
 * Does it verify that certificate was issued by an authority that can be trusted?
 * Does it support weak protocols (SSLv2, SSLv3) or weak ciphers (EXPORT/LOW/MEDIUM grade)?

 If the tested application has some weaknesses in TLS/SSL implementation, there is a risk of man-in-the-middle attack which could lead to sensitive information (such as user credentials) disclosure.

-Assume that we have mobile application which at some point requests https://login.domain.tld/ Such request can be forwarded to rogue server (i.e. on public WiFi network) and, if mobile app does not verify server's certificate, users credentials will be intercepted.
+Assume that we have mobile application which at some point requests https://login.domain.tld/ Such request can be forwarded to rogue server (i.e. on public WiFi network) and, if mobile app does not verify the server's certificate, users credentials will be intercepted.

 To check how the application behaves in this scenario we should setup our own rogue TLS/SSL server and forward the app to it.
 Then we launch the application, try to login and observe the results.
 In case login failed -- all is fine.